aosabook/500lines/sampler/README.md

 The class takes as arguments the event probabilities, $p$, and a variable called `rso`.
 First, the constructor checks that the parameters are valid (i.e., that `p` sums to 1).
-Then, it then stores the arguments that were passed in, and uses the event probabilities to compute the event *log* probabilities (we'll go into why this is necessary in a bit).
-The `rso` object is what we'll use later to produce random numbers (we'll talk more about what it is a bit later as well).
+Then it stores the arguments that were passed in, and uses the event probabilities to compute the event *log* probabilities.
+(We'll go into why this is necessary in a bit).
+The `rso` object is what we'll use later to produce random numbers.
+(We'll talk more about what it is a bit later as well).

 Before we get into the rest of the class, I want to briefly go over